Friday, July 4, 2025

 “It’s not gonna hurt”, that’s what the nurse told me when I came to the ER after an injury on the job.
 You see, I was a paramedic, and I had a massive crush on the nurse Liza.

-I don’t know how it happened, but Liza started to matchmake me with her friend Rose.
+I don’t know how it happened, but Liza started to match me with her friend Rose.
 Probably because Rose was also Irish like me.
 Probably because Liza thought I was too tall for her.
 She called me “Giant Finn”.
 She was 5’2” to my 6’, but she could handle the rowdy patients just with her look.

 As paramedics assigned to this Level 1 trauma hospital, our crew quickly developed a great camaraderie with the ER staff.
 We worked together on gunshot wounds, stab wounds, accident patients, heart attacks, seizures, and the often-rambunctious intoxicated patients.